2023 NCAA Division I FBS football season: College Football Playoff

-Conference performance in bowl games

 All-star games

 Each of these games features college seniors, or players whose college football eligibility is ending, who are individually invited by game organizers.
 These games are scheduled to follow the team-competitive bowls, to allow players selected from bowl teams to participate.
 The all-star games may include some players from non-FBS programs.

+The NFLPA Collegiate Bowl, which debuted in 2012 and was played 12 times through January 2023, was discontinued.
+The East–West Shrine Bowl relocated from Nevada (where its prior two editions had been played) to Texas.